idaln/biosim_g20_ida_kjersti/src/biosim/doc/_build/html/_sources/index.rst.txt

 Welcome to BioSim G20's documentation!
 ======================================

-This is a simple simulation of an island with
+This is a simple simulation of the ecosystem of an island with
    * five different landscape types
    * two species of animals